 Detection support for the BLOB is probably low.
 Because of its being “free form,” detection engines would have a hard time parsing through its contents to find the malicious code which potentially made detection for EPPs and EDR difficult.
 Aside from this, changing the encryption mechanism or packer would result in a totally different BLOB.
 It should be noted that we have also observed an increase use of BLOB files since 2020.

 The malicious code would run in the address space of the normal file.
-This could allow the malicious code to evade behaviour-monitoring features as endpoint protection platforms (EPP) would see the process as normal.
+This could allow the malicious code to evade behavior-monitoring features as endpoint protection platforms (EPP) would see the process as normal.
 This is detailed in the next section.

 A closer look at PlugX